-Maximum contribution limits for 2012/13
+5. Maximum contribution limits

-Non-concessional contributions include personal contributions for which members do not claim an income tax deduction.
-For the financial year 2012/13 the maximum amount that a member can contribute is \$150,000.
+Non-concessional contributions include personal contributions which members do not claim an income tax deduction.
+They also include any excess concessional contributions unless these are refunded - special rules determine whether they can be refunded.
+For the financial year 2013/14 the maximum amount that a member can contribute is generally \$150,000 without incurring additional tax.

 People under 65 years old may be able to make non-concessional contributions of up to three times their non-concessional contributions cap over a three-year period.
-This is known as the 'bring-forward' option.
-The bring-forward cap is three times the non-concessional contributions cap of the first year.
-For example, if you bring forward your contributions in 2012/13, your total limit over the three years (2012/13, 2013/14 and 2014/15) would be 3 x \$150,000 = \$450,000.
-No further non-concessional contributions could then be made until the 2014/15 financial year.
+This is known as the 'bring-forward' rule.
+The bring-forward rule means that you can contribute up to \$450,000 (3 x \$150,000) in non-concessional contributions in a single financial year, or any combination that adds up to \$450,000 over a consecutive 3 year period.
+For example, a person age 60 could contribute \$300,000 in the first year and the balance of \$150,000 over the following two years.